-In connection with the termination of our management agreement, PRCM Advisers has filed complaints in state and federal court that allege, among other things, the misappropriation of trade secrets in violation of both the Defend Trade Secrets Act and New York common law, breach of contract, breach of the implied covenant of good faith and fair dealing, unfair competition and business practices, unjust enrichment, and/or conversion.
-The complaints seek, among other things, an order enjoining the Company from hiring certain employees of Pine River, an order enjoining the Company from making any use of or disclosing Pine River's intellectual property and/or trade secret, proprietary or confidential information; damages in an amount to be determined at a hearing and/or trial; disgorgement of wrongfully obtained profits; and/or fees and costs incurred in pursuing the actions.
-Our board of directors believes the complaints are without merit and that the Company has complied with the terms of the management agreement.
-Consistent with prior disclosures, we expect to transition to self-management following the termination of the management agreement on August 14, 2020.

-The results of litigation are inherently uncertain.
-It is possible that a court could enjoin us from hiring our dedicated personnel or using certain intellectual property.
+In connection with the termination of our Management Agreement, PRCM Advisers has filed a complaint in federal court that alleges, among other things, the misappropriation of trade secrets in violation of both the Defend Trade Secrets Act and New York common law, breach of contract, breach of the implied covenant of good faith and fair dealing, unfair competition and business practices, unjust enrichment, conversion, and tortious interference with contract.
+The complaint seeks, among other things, an order enjoining the Company from making any use of or disclosing PRCM Advisers' trade secret, proprietary, or confidential information; damages in an amount to be determined at a hearing and/or trial; disgorgement of the Company's wrongfully obtained profits; and fees and costs incurred by PRCM Advisers in pursuing the action.
+Our board of directors believes the complaint is without merit and that the Company has complied with the terms of the Management Agreement.
+However, the results of litigation are inherently uncertain.
+It is possible that a court could enjoin us from using certain intellectual property.
 In addition, any damages or costs and fees that may be awarded to PRCM Advisers related to the litigation may be significant.
-While we dispute and intend to vigorously defend against the claims set forth in the complaints, it is possible that the results of the litigation with PRCM Advisers may delay or interfere with our transition to self-management or adversely impact our results of operations and/or financial condition.
+While we dispute and intend to vigorously defend against the claims set forth in the complaint, it is possible that the results of the litigation with PRCM Advisers may adversely affect our business, results of operations, and/or financial condition.